GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

-It takes a little hunting to figure out where this is coming from, especially since we can't step into the `getHeader()` method as you would in a traditional debugger, but after a few minutes of exploring you should find that if you click on the `request` object its toString() method helpfully shows you the HTTP headers.
+It takes a little hunting to figure out where this is coming from, especially since we can't step into the `getHeader()` method as you would in a traditional debugger, but after a few minutes of exploring you should find that if you click on the `request` object its `toString()` method helpfully shows you the HTTP headers.

+Note that this will work when the servlet is running on a managed VM (MVM) or on Google Compute Engine (GCE).
+If the servlet is running on AppEngine, the AppEngine sandbox prevents the debugger from seeing into the private fields of system classes.
+It's a bit hackish, but you can try to copy the relevant info out into local variables in your code.

 Since you can't single step through an application in the cloud debugger,